snowplow/snowplowanalytics.com/_posts/2019-08-28-snowplow-javascript-tracker-2.11.0-released-with-gdpr-context/index.md

 We are pleased to announce a new release of the [Snowplow JavaScript Tracker][js-tracker].
 [Version 2.11.0][2.11.0-tag] introduces a method for attaching information about the GDPR basis for processing to all events tracked, as well as changes to the test and deployment process and a bugfix for form focus events.

 NB.
 This release introduces a change to how assets are hosted - rather than hosting the tracker on cloudfront, we now publish the asset to the GitHub release.
-Users who have previously relied on the cloudfront hosted asset must host the tracker on their own CDN, as is recommended practice.
+Users who have previously relied on the CloudFront hosted asset must host the tracker on their own CDN, as is recommended practice.
 More detail in the [New deployment process](#deployment) and [Upgrading](#upgrade) sections.

 Read on below the fold for: